sandeepnegi1996/ObsidianNotes/_inbox/JOB-Hunt/CTSinfo.md

 1. Form16 --> done
 2. HR Email Confirmation --> Pending , what email confirmation is required here
 3. Offer Letter --> offer letter downloaded but there is no date of joining
-4. PF statement --> pending  --> for this do the enomination  -->
+4. PF statement -->
-5. Service or Experience Letter --> Pending   -->
+5. Service or Experience Letter --> pending
-6. Letter of authorization --> download and then uploading
-7. Passport : --> pending with applciation
-8. voter id : --> ree